dafadey/simpledraw2D/README.md

 ## MSVC Windows build:
 We will do it manually without any CMake or Ninja ...to become ninjas ourselves.
-### Dependensies
+### Dependencies
-Get [GLFW](https://www.glfw.org/) and [GLEW](https://glew.sourceforge.net/) binaries or build it from source.
-Actually you need just one header from glew so you can proceed with glew source package without building it, but glfw3 is strongly needed.
+Get [GLFW3](https://www.glfw.org/) and [GLEW](https://glew.sourceforge.net/) binaries or build it from source.
+Actually you need just one header from GLEW so you can proceed with the GLEW source package without building it, but GLFW3 is strongly needed.

 ### Actual Build
-#### C/C++
+#### C/C++/Fortran
+We are going to build a static library compatible with C, C++ and Fortran.
+Clone the sources and let us get to it.
-1. After you get the sources, create "Empty C++" MSVC solution inside the sources directory (it is quite a convenient placement).
+1. Create "Empty C++" MSVC solution inside the sources directory (it is quite a convenient placement).
 Let it be MSVC<VER> in my case it is MSVC2015.

 2. In your solution create a project libsimpledraw2D.
 **NOTE**: You do both 1 and 2 steps in the New Project creation tab.
 Just read all fields carefully otherwise you will have to rename your project inside the solution.